 Hypnosis and Hypnotherapy

-You’ve certainly heard of hypnosis before, but you may not be as familiar with hypnotherapy—and you may not know what they have to do with self-confidence!
+You have certainly heard of hypnosis before, but you may not be as familiar with hypnotherapy—and you may not know what that has to do with self-confidence.

 Hypnosis is an alternative treatment that is generally not practiced as a first-line approach, but it is not uncommon for a therapist to use hypnosis in cases that call for it.
 A lack of self-confidence can be one such case.